Trump and California go to war over clean cars

 When asked about Trump’s move, United Nations Secretary-General Antonio Guterres said on Wednesday he was opposed to it.

-“I’m strongly in favor of a decentralized approach to these measures and I’m strongly against any reduction of that decentralization,” he told reporters.
-“I think it’s important - and this is true for many countries in the world - that cities and states and regions have a capacity to develop all positive measures in relation to climate action.”
+“I’m strongly in favor of a decentralized approach to these measures and I’m strongly against any reduction of that decentralization,” he said.

 The fight over highly technical emissions rules will play out in the political arena where the issues are more visceral.

-Trump and other administration officials have framed their decision as a move to protect consumers from regulatory mandates that would drive up the cost of vehicles, and force heartland truck owners to pay more for their vehicles to subsidize the sale of money-losing electric cars to wealthy coastal dwellers.
+Trump and other administration officials framed their decision as a move to protect consumers from regulatory mandates that would drive up the cost of vehicles, and force heartland truck owners to pay more for their vehicles to subsidize the sale of money-losing electric cars to wealthy coastal dwellers.

 California officials, Democratic presidential candidates and environmental groups countered that Trump’s action benefits only the oil industry.